mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 | Tokyo Ghoul     | 7     | ?     | 9     |
 | One Piece       | ?     | ?     | 9     |

-#### Collaborative filtering
+#### Build a hybrid recommender system

 ------

-Collaborative filtering (CF) is based on past user behavior e.g anime ratings.
-One of the main advantages of CF over other recommendation systems is it does not require any domain knowledge and therefore is more versatile.

-Let’s convert Table 1 to a 10000 X 5000 matrix called **$M_{rating}$** .
-This matrix holds all ratings from all users for all movies (10000 movies x 5000 users).

 Here’s what the ratings matrix might look like.
-Each columns represents rating scores from a user.
-The matrix is actaully a sparse matrix (matrix contains mostly zeros).
+Each column represents rating scores from a user.
+When recommending from a large selection, users will have reated only a few and the result will be a sparse matrix where most elements are zero.
+First, let’s convert Table 1 to a 10000 X 5000 matrix called **$M_{rating}$**, this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).

 ```mathematica
 [[ 10  5   0   0   0   9]